 - Hypokalemia, hypomagnesemia, and hypocalcemia

-- Infusion-related reactions, including fever, chills, rigors, flank or back pain, and hypotension (lower incidence with liposomal formulations)
+- Infusion-related reactions, including fever, chills, rigors, flank or back pain, and hypotension (lower incidence with liposomal formulations and slower infusion rates)

 - Thrombophlebitis